-H. The NDASA opposes public funding of private schools through such mechanisms as vouchers, tax credits, tax-free savings accounts, etc.
+I. The NDASA opposes public funding of non-public schools through such mechanisms as vouchers, tax credits, tax-free savings accounts, etc.

-J. The NDASA supports quality schools which are defined as an “educational experience” which attempts to provide activities designed to further the progress of the whole student in relation to his/her needs, abilities, interests, and achievement.
+K. The NDASA supports locally controlled quality schools which are defined as an “educational experience” which attempts to provide activities designed to further the progress of the whole student in relation to his/her needs, abilities, interests, and achievement.
 The high schools should make available to each student: